ResourCes

 With a clear mission and goals, employee resource groups have the potential to be strategic initiatives for companies that significantly contribute to overall success and profitability.
 With these steps in mind, we hope that your ERG turns into a source of innovation and inspiration for your organization.

-One of the foundational challenges to DEI work as a whole is the lack of quality data.
-It can be difficult for DEI leaders to demonstrate the impact that their work is having because they typically don’t have data to tell the story.
+One of the foundational challenges to belonging work as a whole is the lack of quality data.
+It can be difficult for belonging leaders to demonstrate the impact that their work is having because they typically don’t have data to tell the story.

 “What gets measured gets managed.”